-To mint $DJED, the users will send $ADA to the contract, which will then go to the liabilities pool, following which the contract will send them back $DJED.
+To mint DJED, the users need to send ADA to the contract, which will then go to the liabilities pool, following which the contract will send them back DJED.

-To burn $DJED, the users will send $DJED to the contract, which will burn them and send back $ADA from the liabilities pool to them.
+To burn DJED, the users need to send DJED to the contract, which will burn them and send back ADA from the liabilities pool to them.

-To mint $SHEN, the users will send $ADA to the contract, which will go to the equity pool, and the contract will send them back $SHEN.
+To mint SHEN, the users need to send ADA to the contract, which will go to the equity pool, and the contract will send them back SHEN.

-To burn $SHEN, the users will send $SHEN to the contract, which will burn it and send back $ADA from the equity pool to them.
+To burn SHEN, the users need to send SHEN to the contract, which will burn it and send back ADA from the equity pool to them.

 The equity is simply the reserves minus the liabilities.

 This means that for every 1 ADA in the liabilities pool, there are 3–7 ADA in the equity pool in order to keep the ratio between 400%-800%.

 How does the reserve ratio affect users’ ability to mint/burn?

 If a reserve ratio falls outside the 400% — 800% range, certain mint/burn operations are prohibited as you can see in the following image: